Reinforz/fauton/readme.md

 1. Full typescript support
 2. Easy to use api
 3. High test coverage
-4. Supports both node and browser environment (except a few)
+4. Supports both node and browser environment (except a few packages)
+5. Well documented with examples

 ## Packages